 Working Together to Build Healthier Communities

 Health disparities refer to the inequities that exist among various segments of the population that put them at greater risk for physical and mental health problems, or reductions in the quality of their daily lives.
-Health disparities result in premature illness, poor quality of life, a lack of access to high quality health care, and shortened life expectancies.
+Health disparities result in premature illness and death, as well as poor quality of life.

 - Implement an intentional recruitment strategy of diverse scholars to the Center who actively focus their research on social justice.

 - Promote of scholarship that address the intersectionality of race, ethnicity, sexual/gender minority status, religion, disability, etc., thus highlighting the complex experiences of marginalized groups.

 - Establish of a Center for Health Equity YouTube channel and newsletter to invite key leaders and advocates of inclusion.

 - Support mentorship of underrepresented student scholars with research focused on health disparities and social justice.